 2020 was one for the books in many ways.
-There have been many unexpected shifts and changes that came with 2020, and we all have been impacted in some way.
-Although this year brought many challenges, it also afforded us new ways to worship and connect as the body of Christ.
+There were many unexpected shifts and changes that came with 2020, and we all have been impacted in some way.
+Although last year brought many challenges, it also afforded us new ways to worship and connect as the body of Christ.
 Church live streaming became the go-to for Sunday mornings, and many churches live-streamed for the first time.
 Church media software and live streaming platforms gave congregations the ability to connect and “gather” from homes across their cities, and even reach people all over the world over social media.
 (Check out some of our thoughts on social media for another good read).
 We are thankful for the many church media teams who helped pastors and worship leaders navigate this new digital ministry territory!
 They have worked so hard utilizing the best church presentation software and live streaming software to serve the Church each week.

 11 Best Praise and Worship Songs for 2020